Wayne Simmonds: Toronto Maple Leafs

 Although he maintained interest in staying with Buffalo, Simmonds was allowed to court offers from other NHL teams prior to the opening of the free agent market on October 9, 2020.
 When the market opened, Simmonds signed a one-year, $1.5 million contract with the Toronto Maple Leafs.
 Simmonds signed with the team only minutes after the market opened, and he had rejected a higher offer from the Montreal Canadiens in order to play for his hometown team.
+As his usual jersey number 17 was retired by the Maple Leafs for Wendel Clark, Simmonds switched his jersey number to 24.
 He had a productive beginning to the 2020–21 season, scoring five goals in his first 12 games while serving on the second line with John Tavares and William Nylander.
 This offensive production came to a halt on February 6, when he suffered a fractured wrist in a game against the Vancouver Canucks.
 Simmonds began skating with the team again in March, but was hesitant to return to the lineup, afraid that he would aggravate the injury.
 After missing 18 games, Simmonds returned from the injured reserve on March 19, skating in a 4–3 loss to the Calgary Flames.
 He began playing on a bottom-six line alongside Pierre Engvall and Ilya Mikheyev and scored his first post-injury goal on April 6.
-Simmonds' offensive power did not return after his injury, and the winger scored only one goal in his last 14 regular-season games.
+Simmonds' offensive power did not return after his injury, and the winger scored only one goal in his last 14 regular season games.
 Toronto, meanwhile, advanced to the 2021 Stanley Cup playoffs and built a 3–1 series lead over Montreal before losing three games straight and dropping the series 4–3.

 An impending free agent, Simmonds signed a two-year, $1.8 million contract extension with Toronto on June 29, 2021.

-On March 5, 2022, Simmonds played his 1,000th NHL game, on the same day as Seattle Kraken defenseman Mark Giordano’s own 1,000th game, who would become his teammate several days later.
-On May 4, 2022, Simmonds was chosen as the Maple Leafs' nominee for the King Clancy Memorial Trophy for his leadership qualities on and off the ice.
+On March 5, 2022, Simmonds played his 1,000th NHL game, on the same day as Seattle Kraken defenceman Mark Giordano's own 1,000th game, who would become his teammate several days later.
+On May 4, Simmonds was chosen as the Maple Leafs' nominee for the King Clancy Memorial Trophy for his leadership qualities on and off the ice.
+In the 2022–23 season with Toronto, Simmonds played in only 18 games, being a healthy scratch for several others, placed on waivers multiple times and demoted to the AHL with Toronto's affiliate, the Toronto Marlies, as injuries limited his ability.
+At the end of the season, Simmonds became an unrestricted free agent.

+Retirement

+On March 18, 2024, Simmonds announced his retirement from professional ice hockey, after previously stating in January that his career was over.
+On April 12, he signed a ceremonial one-day contract to retire as a member of the Philadelphia Flyers.